 B8 to C4 - This portion of our line was shelled and some stick bombs were fired into it without any damage being done.

-Hostile snipers were active during the period under report.
+Hostile enipers were active during the period under report.
 They were silenced by our Carland mortars.

-C4 inclusive to D lo exclusive - Enemy is reported to have made considerable improvements to his trench at B 24.
+C4 inclusive to D 16 exclusive - Enemy is reported to have made considerable improvements to his trench at 80 W 6 B 24 .